Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Comparison to known results

-It is known that $(A(\Gamma),\mathfrak{S}_{\Gamma})$ satisfies the $F_U$-stabilizer property \cite[Proposition~3.10]{AB23}.
-Hence, by Remark~\ref{Rmk:F_Ustabilizer}, every unbounded domain admits an axial element that is strongly fully supported on it.
-For clarity, we sketch a direct argument, without invoking the \(F_U\)-stabilizer property, showing that each unbounded domain admits such an element. \begin{enumerate} \item Let $g[\Lambda]\in \mathfrak{S}_{\Gamma}$ be an unbounded domain.
-Since $\Lambda$ does not admit a nontrivial join decomposition, the Coarse Rank Rigidity Theorem \cite[Theorem~9.14]{DHS17} provides an axial element $t \in A(\Lambda)$ acting loxodromically on $\mathcal{C}([\Lambda])$.
-Then
+It is known that $(A(\Gamma),\mathfrak{S}_{\Gamma})$ satisfies the $\mathbf{F}_U$ stabilizers property \cite[Proposition~3.10]{AB23}.
+Hence, by Remark~\ref{Rmk:F_Ustabilizer}, every unbounded domain admits an axial element that is rigidly fully supported on it.
+For clarity, we sketch a direct argument, without invoking the $\mathbf{F}_U$ stabilizers property, showing that each unbounded domain admits such an element. \begin{enumerate} \item Let $g[\Lambda]\in \mathfrak{S}_{\Gamma}$ be an unbounded domain; in particular, $\Lambda$ does not admit a nontrivial join decomposition.
+By the Coarse Rank Rigidity Theorem \cite[Theorem~9.14]{DHS17}, there exists an axial element $t \in A(\Lambda)$ which acts loxodromically on $\mathcal{C}([\Lambda])$.
+Thus